How to Get Equity Out of Your Home Without Refinancing | 2025

 2. Then, get a second mortgage (HELOC or home equity loan) to tap into your equity.

-This strategy effectively sidesteps the high cost typically associated with cash-out refinancing.
+If you’re looking for the cheapest way to get equity out of a house, this strategy effectively sidesteps the high cost typically associated with cash-out refinancing.
 It’s particularly well-suited for individuals who have accumulated a significant amount of equity in their homes and are seeking to lower their monthly payments while simultaneously accessing funds for substantial expenditures.

 If you have an FHA, USDA, or VA loan, you may be able to save even more with a Streamline Refinance Loan—a loan that lowers your rate or monthly payment without checking your credit score or appraising your home.